devent/graphite_carbon_docker/README.md

 * `test-graphine`
   Starts the build Graphine image.
 * `test-grafana`
-  Starts the Grafana that can access the Graphite API.
+  Starts Grafana that can access the Graphite API.
 * `test-seyren`
-  Starts the Seyren that can access the Graphite API.
+  Starts Seyren that can access the Graphite API.

 # License